WHAT KINDS OF JOBS ARE THERE ON A FILM SET?

 I WOULD LIKE TO STUDY FILMMAKING.
 WHERE CAN I GO?

 There are film schools all over Canada that offer terrific film programs.
-Visit the Screen-Based Media Training Database to look for the program that might best suit your needs.
+Visit Film Training Manitoba to look for the program that might best suit your needs.

 The University of Winnipeg currently offers a Bachelor of Arts in Filmmaking.
 This program is part of the university’s Department of Theatre and Film.
 The University of Manitoba offers a degree in Film Studies which focuses on both the theory and hands-on aspects of filmmaking.